wp-plugins/latest-tweets-widget/readme.txt

 * Override the unordered list for tweets with `latest_tweets_render_list`
 * Add a footer before the end of the widget with `latest_tweets_render_after`

-Here's an **example** of using some of the above in tour theme's functions.php file:
+Here's an **example** of using some of the above in your theme's functions.php file:

     add_filter('latest_tweets_render_date', function( $created_at ){
         $date = DateTime::createFromFormat('D M d H:i:s O Y', $created_at );